 To elaborate on this conclusion I must first distinguish between the heavens and Heaven.
 The former is the transcendent existence that is separate from our physical Universe and forms a cornerstone of my beliefs.
 It is a temporary yet remarkable existence that allows us to touch the face of The Greatest Love.
 To be held in Their comforting embrace, to have all our suffering and pain washed away, and then to reflect upon a life lived with honesty and humility.
 In so doing we enter a sacred communion with The Greatest Love.
 This communion is what defines the heavens and it is available to all.

 In contrast Heaven, along with its contrary Hell, are traditionally defined as the final and eternal resting places within the heavens for the virtuous and wicked respectively.
 A binary segregation that exists to reward or punish.
 It is this conception of Heaven and Hell from the Abrahamic religions that I do not believe in.
 Instead I believe the heavens and Earth were created by The Greatest Love in tandem to provide us a path, a stairway, to elevate our love higher.
 Each progression upwards, or downwards, representing a single life lived.
 A cycle of rebirths that allows us to ascend along that stairway of love in stages.
-It is this cycle, after much prayer, and reflection, that makes the most sense to me.
+And so I must incorporate the belief of reincarnation into my love.
+I am deeply thankful to two of the World’s great religions, Hinduism and Buddhism, for opening my heart to it’s possibility.
+It is after much prayer, and reflection, that such a cycle makes the most sense to me.
 It is what I believe to be true.

 In addition to the impossibility of perfect souls I also disagree with the idea that a soul can be delivered a final and eternal judgement based on a single finite life lived.
 A judgement that is meant to punish the wicked and reward the righteous?
 Such black and white reasoning lacks proportion and compassion in a World of infinite colors and complexity.
 For what purpose would punishing the wicked for all eternity serve?
 Even if punishment was an effective deterrence to others, which it is not, it does nothing to change the love in one’s heart.
 It abandons such souls as lost causes in the faint hope of deterring others.
 Such abandonment would represent a limit to the love and mercy of The Greatest Love.
 And yet Their love is limitless.
 The Greatest Love will never abandon any soul, but nor will They offer eternal paradise to any whose love can continue to grow.
 The offer of such a perfect eternity runs contrary to our finitely imperfect souls.
 It runs contrary to everything I learned, experienced, and felt during the messages and visions I received from The Greatest Love.